imba/imba.io/content/guides/incremental.md

 That's all you need to do.

-If you instead want to develop your Imba component separately and include it in your app later, you can just use the dev server:
+If you instead want to develop your Imba component separately and include it in your app later, you can just use the module template's dev server:

 ```
 cd ./imba-project